3 Common Kelpie Behaviour Problems (And How To Fix Them)

 Where Do Kelpies Come From?

-Kelpies were developed in Australia in the 1800s from Scottish collies mixed with possibly dingo blood (debated).
+Kelpies were developed in Australia in the 1800s from Scottish collies mixed with possibly dingo blood (this is debated).
 They were bred specifically for herding sheep in extreme Australian conditions.

-Named after an early female dog "Kelpie" whose offspring were exceptional workers.
-They were refined through ruthless selection for working ability only - appearance was irrelevant if the dog couldn't work.
+They were named after an early female dog "Kelpie" whose offspring were exceptional workers.
+They were refined through ruthless selection for working ability only—appearance was irrelevant if the dog couldn't work.

 What were they bred to do?